Posts Tagged ‘Heritage Auctions’

 Here’s another Heritage Auctions lot I placed lowball bid on and won.
 There were three books, one of which will be in the next Lame Excuse Books catalog.
 Both of these were on my Books Wanted List.

 • Kuttner, Henry, with C. L. Moore (as Lewis Padgett).
+Tomorrow and Tomorrow and The Fairy Chessmen.
 Gnome Press, 1951.
 First edition hardback, a Near Fine copy with previous owner’s name on FFE and slight bend at head, in a Near Fine-, price-clipped dust jacket with slight wear and shallow loss at heel, slight wear at head, and slight rubbing along folds.
 Currey, page 293.
 Chalker/Owings, page 198 (“One of the scarcest Gnomes”).
 Kemp, The Anthem Series, pages 200-201 (though he calls for gray boards lettered in “dark blue,” and the lettering here is clearly black; this calls for dark gray lettered in black, but honestly it looks more like a dark beige to me, so I’ve added a scan below).
 Locke, A Spectrum of Fantasy page 171 (under Padgett).

 This scans lighter than it actually is, so I’ve adjusted the brightness down a smidge to closely match the color I’m seeing with my eye.